-- NB \: The quantities of pixels are presented for such applications where a picture can have an arbitrary size (e.g., screencasting) - 3.1.3.
-High-level syntax should allow extensibility, so that new features can be supported easily by using metadata (e.g., such as SEI messages, VUI, headers). - 3.1.4.
-Any elementary stream should have a model that allows easy parsing and identification of the sample components (such as ISO/IEC14496-10, Annex B or ISO/IEC 14496-15). - 3.1.5.
-Perceptual quality tools (such as adaptive QP and quantization matrices) should be supported by the codec bit-stream. - 3.1.6.
-The codec specification shall define a buffer model, such as hypothetical reference decoder (HRD). - 3.1.7.
+NB \: The quantities of pixels are presented for such applications where a picture can have an arbitrary size (e.g., screencasting)

+3.1.3.
+High-level syntax should allow extensibility, so that new features can be supported easily by using metadata (e.g., such as SEI messages, VUI, headers).

+3.1.4.
+A bitstream should have a model that allows easy parsing and identification of the sample components (such as ISO/IEC14496-10, Annex B or ISO/IEC 14496-15).
+In particular, information needed for packet handling (e.g., frame type) should not require parsing anything below the header level.

+3.1.5.
+Perceptual quality tools (such as adaptive QP and quantization matrices) should be supported by the codec bit-stream.

+3.1.6.
+The codec specification shall define a buffer model, such as hypothetical reference decoder (HRD).

+3.1.7.
 Specifications providing integration with system and delivery layers should be developed.

-3.2.
-Basic requirements

-- 3.2.1.
-Input source formats: - o Bit depth: 8- and 10-bits (up to 12-bits for a high profile) per color component; - o Color sampling formats: - o YCbCr 4:2:0; - o YCbCr 4:4:4, YCbCr 4:2:2 and YCbCr 4:0:0 (preferably in different profile(s)). - o For profiles with bit depth of 10 bits per sample or higher, support of high dynamic range and wide color gamut. - o Support of arbitrary resolution for such applications where a picture can have an arbitrary size (e.g., in screencasting)
+- 3.2.
+Basic requirements - 3.2.1.
+Input source formats: - o Bit depth: 8- and 10-bits (up to 12-bits for a high profile) per color component; - o Color sampling formats: - YCbCr 4:2:0; - YCbCr 4:4:4, YCbCr 4:2:2 and YCbCr 4:0:0 (preferably in different profile(s)). - o For profiles with bit depth of 10 bits per sample or higher, support of high dynamic range and wide color gamut. - o Support of arbitrary resolution according to the level constraints for such applications where a picture can have an arbitrary size (e.g., in screencasting).